Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Models

 The optically thin aerosol treatment is intended to distinguish potential false positives for ocean glint through strong forward scattering.
 The ``thin aerosol'' model component is not intended to represent any single aerosol type but is, instead, a catch-all for scattering from optically thin water clouds (e.g., cirrus), stratospheric sulfuric acid aerosols \citep{jungeetal1961}, and what the Earth sciences call ``clearsky aerosols'' (e.g., dust, soot, smog).
 Thin aerosol models are assumed to be conservatively scattering, and are executed over a grid of vertical column optical depths spanning optically thin to 10 with a classical Henyey-Greenstein scattering phase function.
 (Although, at large optical depths the aerosol becomes opaque and behaves more like the cloud model.)
 Thus, this model has two parameters: the aerosol vertical column optical depth ($\tau_{\rm aer}$) and the aerosol scattering asymmetry parameter ($g_{\rm aer}$).

-Finally, as 90\% of the total ozone column mass resides above Earth's troposphere \citep{nicolet1975}, ozone absorption is treated as overlaying the surface, Rayleigh, and cloud models.
+Regarding gas absorption, as 90\% of the total ozone column mass resides above Earth's troposphere \citep{nicolet1975}, ozone absorption is treated as overlaying the surface, Rayleigh, and cloud models.
 In this approach, the wavelength-dependent ozone absorption optical depth is used to reduce the direct solar beam incident on, as well as the upwelling intensity from, deeper atmospheric layers.

+The phase dependent models described above predict the disk-averaged intensity given requisite free parameters and certain wavelength-dependent inputs.
+These spectral quantities are integrated across the visual band (0.4--0.7\,$\upmu$m; with a solar flux weighting) and converted to apparent albedo using Equation~\ref{eqn:Aapp}.
+In general, these models have the form,

+where sub-scripts on the disk-averaged intensity models indicate land, ocean, cloud, and haze contributions, and $\tau_{\rm O3}$ and $\tau_{\rm R}$ are the wavelength-dependent ozone and Rayleigh scattering optical depths, respectively.
+Models that omit contributions from the land, ocean, or cloud components are achieved by simply setting $f_{\rm l}$, $f_{\rm o}$, and $f_{\rm c}$ equal to zero, respectively.
+For models with both land and ocean, the land and ocean fractions can be derived given a cloud fraction and ratio of land to ocean via,